 The New Direction

 Boktai 2: Solar Boy Django, the second entry in the Boktai series, is when the games first shed their Metal Gear lineage.
-This change comes as no surprise with Hideo Kojima having his role reduced significantly, with Shinta Nojiri being absent from the credits altogether.
-Ikuya Nakamura reprises his roles from Boktai: The Sun is in Your Hand but is no longer solely responsible for the artwork and character designs.
 While Boktai 2 maintains the look and sound of the original, its game mechanics and structure are very different.
-Instead of the Gun Del Sol, there are three types of melee weapons that are only capable of killing enemies.
+Replacing the Gun Del Sol are three types of melee weapons that can only kill enemies.
 Attacking from behind no longer stuns enemies but instead increases the damage dealt.
-A new leveling system that strengthens the player the more they fight, which rewards killing enemies rather than stealthily avoiding them.
+A new leveling system that rewards killing enemies rather than stealthily avoiding them.
 The absence of the ranking system was the final nail in the coffin for the stealth mechanics.
-A hub area that branches out to all the dungeons reduces travel making the world of Boktai 2 feel smaller.
-The amount of Undead dungeons is also significantly lower and completing them is optional, removing the non-linear element of progression.
+A hub area that branches out to all the dungeons reduces travel, which makes the world of Boktai 2 feel smaller.
+The amount of Undead dungeons is also significantly lower and completely optional, severely limiting the replayability of Boktai 2.
 The only consolation for less stealth and Undead dungeons are missions that offer challenges in previous dungeons, some of which require stealth.

 Shin Bokura no Taiyō: Gyakushū no Sabata, the third entry in the Boktai series, was the best attempt at reconciling the game mechanics of the previous two games.
-Ikuya Nakamura and Hideo Kojima both reprise their roles from Boktai 2.
-Shin Bokura no Taiyō stands as the only game in the Boktai series to never be released outside of Japan.
+Shin Bokura no Taiyō is the only game in the Boktai series that never saw a release outside Japan.
 The customizable Gun Del Sol is back along with the sword, but it can now perform the attacks of the other two melee weapons.
-Shin Bokura no Taiyō completely removes the Undead dungeons and, rather than travel by foot, the player rides a motorcycle from the hub area to the dungeons.
-While this does reduce exploration in Shin Bokura no Taiyō to nothing more than a glorified level select, the distance between each dungeon makes the world feel more expansive than it did in Boktai 2.
+Shin Bokura no Taiyō introduced Trance, a powered-up form attained by dealing or receiving enough damage to fill a gauge.
+Undead dungeons are gone, and a motorcycle mini-game has replaced the foot travel from the hub area to Immortal dungeons.
+While this reduces exploration in Shin Bokura no Taiyō to nothing more than a glorified level selection, the distance between each dungeon makes the world feel more expansive than in Boktai 2.
 The missions from Boktai 2 return in Shin Bokura no Taiyō, the one difference being a ranking system that grades the player based on their performance, similar to Boktai: The Sun is in Your Hand.

-Lunar Knights, the fourth entry in the Boktai series, acts as both a soft reboot and final game.
-Ikuya Nakamura and Hideo Kojima maintain their previous development roles from Shin Bokura no Taiyō.
+Lunar Knights, the fourth entry in the Boktai series, acts as both a soft reboot and the final game.
 At this point in the Boktai series, fast-paced action has completely replaced stealth.
-There are two playable characters in Lunar Knights Lucian, a swordsman who wields melee weapons, and Aaron, a gunslinger who wields ranged weapons.
-The most significant difference to the combat is the quicker pace, exemplified by the flashy combos and rapid-fire weapons.
+In Lunar Knights, you play as the swordsman Lucian wielding melee weapons and gunslinger Aaron wielding ranged weapons.
+The most significant difference in the combat is the quicker pace, exemplified by the flashy combos and rapid-fire weapons.
 Both characters have a dash, which allows them to close in on enemies faster, and a lock-on to avoid missing their target.
-Lunar Knights also introduced a shield that can parry enemies if the player blocks attacks at the right time.
-The lack of Undead dungeons and level select returns from Shin Bokura no Taiyō, albeit with no motorcycle segments.
-Missions also return in the form of quests but, they no longer include stealth missions and lack the ranking system from Shin Bokura no Taiyō.
+Lunar Knights also introduced a shield that can parry enemies if the player blocks attacks with precise timing.
+The lack of Undead dungeons, Trance, and level select returns from Shin Bokura no Taiyō, albeit with no motorcycle segments.
+Missions also return as quests but no longer include stealth missions and lack the ranking system from Shin Bokura no Taiyō.